smordo/group_project3/README.md

 # Burrito-App!

 It's like grindr...but with burritos.
 The app shows you nearby burrito spots on a google maps along with its basic information.
 The app also incorporates its own rating system that only members of the app can contribute to.
-These rating systems include an overall rating, greasy, texmex, and artisanal score.
+These rating systems include an overall rating, and greasy, texmex, and artisanal scores.

 #### Technologies Used